joaoalexarruda/ipp_messaging_app/README.md

 ## Getting Started

-This project was assigned to me as a mobile computing final project at Instituto Politécnico de Portalegre (IPP).
+This project was assigned to me as a Mobile Computing final project at the Instituto Politécnico de Portalegre (IPP).